Redefining teamwork on the move

 Nuts and bolts planning for a smooth ride

-Running from June 29th to July 21st, this year’s Tour de France covers a total distance of 3,479 km over 21 stages.
+Running from 5 to 27 July, this year’s Tour de France covers a total distance of 3,664 km over 21 stages.
 But Sodexo teams will cover twice as much ground in their quest to ensure daily hospitality services for the thousands of Tour de France organizers, support staff, motorcyclists, drivers and VIP guests.
-The fact that this year’s Tour kicks off on the island of Corsica adds an extra logistical challenge.
+The fact that this year’s Tour kicks off in Leeds in England adds an extra logistical challenge.
 Nathalie Szabo, CEO of Sodexo Prestige, Sports and Leisure: “Sodexo’s strength lies in its ability to rise above the logistical challenges of the Tour de France, while offering exemplary culinary creations.
-We are proud to be the official foodservice provider of La Grande Boucle for the 22nd consecutive year.”
+We are proud to be the official foodservice provider of La Grande Boucle for the 23rd consecutive year.”

 Four teams operating separately

 To handle these difficult conditions, Sodexo organizers start laying the groundwork in December: booking vehicles, recruiting employees, ordering uniforms and more.
 Menus are tasted and ordered by mid-May.
 By June, the 45 team members are raring to go.
 Divided into 4 teams which operate independently of each other, the Logistics, Starting Village, Mid-stage, and Finish Line teams are united only by the spirit of cooperation of each.

 Pulling together and pitching in

 Packing up and moving on to the next site to do it all over again the next day can be challenging, says Isabelle Langolf: “We don’t always know what type of conditions we’ll be greeted with in each village.
 Once we found ourselves at 4am, with no light for the set up.
 Luckily, two of the Tour members were early-morning joggers and lent us their headlamps!”